21 Ocean circulation

 \[ \begin{align} h = h\left(x, y, t\right) \end{align} \]

-from the mean position of the water surface.$h$ cannot simply be defined as a deviation from the geoid, since the dynamic topography would still be superimposed here.
-This does not count towards the deflection associated with the waves.
-The length of the averaging interval must be chosen accordingly.
-In many situations $h$ is not a function of the horizontal coordinates, such as in the case of surf or turbulent seas, since in these cases the position of the water surface is no longer clearly defined.
-Such effects are taken into account later in the form of energy dissipating source terms.
+from the mean position of the water surface.$h$ cannot simply be defined as a deviation from the geoid, since the dynamic topography would still be superimposed on it.
+This does not contribute to the displacement associated with the waves.
+The averaging interval must therefore be chosen accordingly.
+In many situations, $h$ is not a function of the horizontal coordinates, for example in surf or in a rough sea, because in such cases the position of the water surface is no longer uniquely defined.
+Such effects are accounted for later in the form of energy-dissipating source terms.

-The shallow water equations derived in Section 13.8.1 could now be used as a set of prognostic equations, possibly with some semi-empirical additional terms.
+One could now use the shallow-water equations derived in Section 13.8.1 as a set of prognostic equations, possibly supplemented by some semi-empirical additional terms.
 However, this has several disadvantages:

 \[ \begin{align} N = N\left(\mathbf{k},\mathbf{r},t\right) \end{align} \]